• Skip to primary navigation

 • Add in the milk.
 Stir to combine.
 Set aside.

-• In a small bowl, combine the chopped apples with the 2 tbsp sugar and 1 tsp ground cinnamon.
+• In a small bowl, combine the chopped apples with the 2 tablespoon sugar and 1 teaspoon ground cinnamon.

 • Pour half the batter into the prepared loaf pan.